NitaCristian/NitaCristian.github.io/Lesson7/index.md

 ## How Function Calls Are Handled by the Microprocessor

 ---

-Understanding this helps you understand why C++ gives you the option of programming inline functions.

 A function call essentially means that the microprocessor jumps to executing the next instruction belonging to the called function at a nonsequential memory location.
 After it is done with executing the instructions in the function, it returns to where it left off.